digitalrebar/provision/doc/cli/drpcli_interfaces_exists.rst

 ::

+         --etag string   etag to use for waiting.
      -h, --help          help for exists
+         --wait string   The time to wait for an etag change.
+This is a time string (default units seconds).
+Maximum 10m

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~